MisalPaav/TYMaterials/docs/ST/ST-CAE-2-Question-Bank.md

 ## Solutions

+### 1. What is the need for different levels of testing.
+List out different level of testing?

-### 1. The need for different levels of testing arises from the complexity of software systems and the desire to ensure their quality and reliability.
+The need for different levels of testing arises from the complexity of software systems and the desire to ensure their quality and reliability.
 Each level of testing focuses on different aspects of the software and provides unique benefits.
 Here are the different levels of testing

 - a.
 Unit Testing: This level involves testing individual components or modules of the software in isolation to ensure that each unit functions correctly.